silver-sat/rpi-flight-software/bare-bones-test/README.md

 Note that the startup script does not shutdown the RPi (at this time).

-The file /home/pi/.pins.txt should indicate the state of pins (BCN numbering)
+The file `/home/pi/.pins.txt` should indicate the state of pins (BCN numbering)
 ```
 <pin>	HIGH|LOW
 ```
+The file-based "camera" uses the photo in the file `/home/pi/.photo.jpg`

 For photo mode:
 ```
 cp rpi-flight-software/common/etc/photo_pins.txt .pins.txt